 Drink: Water with a splash of lemon or cucumber is a great option for some added flavor.

 Avoid: If you don’t drink alcohol, don’t start.
 If you choose to drink alcohol, limit your intake.
-The risk of atrial fibrillation (A-fib) and of stroke increases with increased alcohol intake.
-Stroke and coronary heart disease are lowest in those who drink 1-2 alcoholic beverages daily.
-The American Heart Association does not recommend starting to drink more alcohol to improve heart disease health.
+The risk of atrial fibrillation (A-fib) and stroke increases with higher alcohol intake.
+Stroke and coronary artery disease are lowest in those who drink 1-2 alcoholic beverages daily.
+The American Heart Association does not recommend drinking more alcohol to improve heart disease health.

-Read more from UC Davis Health: 5 health benefits for cutting alcohol
+Read these 5 health benefits for cutting alcohol

 Stay physically active